 - Don’t bring prohibited foods over the border.

 - Chilean customs on the Andean Crossing will open your luggage and search everything.
 Packing cubes will simplify your life, as you have to put your luggage back together.

 - Wear layers; the weather changes throughout the day.

 - Cruce Andino handles your luggage up until the last bus ride.

-- There was a toilet on the final bus (the only long journey) and the first and third boat.
+- There was a toilet on the final bus (the only long journey) and on the first and third boats.
 However, there were enough toilet opportunities throughout the day (even for me).

 - Bring sunscreen.